 Federal and state estate and inheritance taxes should affect only the largest transfers.

 When considering bond financing, state and local policymakers should:

-Congress should allocate sufficient funding to strengthen the administrative capacity of the Social Security Administration (SSA) to better meet the needs of applicants and benefi
+Congress should allocate sufficient funding to strengthen the administrative capacity of the Social Security Administration (SSA) to better meet the needs of applicants and beneficiaries.

 The number of years used to calculate benefits should not be increased beyond the 35 years designated in current law.

-Policymakers should retain wage indexing of both the average indexed monthly earnings and the thresholds used in the formula for the Prim
+Policymakers should retain wage indexing of both the Average Indexed Monthly Earnings and the thresholds used in the formula for the Primary Insurance Amount.